John Tyner, MD

 - American Board of Surgery, Surgical Critical Care, 1993

-- American Board of Thoracic Surgery, Thoracic and Cardiac Surgery, 1989
+- American Board of Thoracic Surgery, Cardiothoracic Surgery, 1989

 - Emory University School of Medicine, MD, 1979